Ellednera/MapSearching/README.md

 	public static void main (String args[]) {

+		// This file is not supposed to be uploaded, it's just used for the synopsis part in the documentation

 		// Set up the map and gps
 		CityMap mapA = new CityMap();
 		GPS gps = new GPS();